rafaelherik/jarvis/README.md

 As this project is under active development, contributions are welcome!
 Feel free to fork the repository, submit pull requests, or suggest new features by opening an issue.

 ### License
-This project is licensed under the GNU Public License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.